FarFromLittle/Questline/docs/api.md

 `myQuest:OnComplete(player:Player)`

-Called when a player has completed a quest.
+Called when a player has completed a questline.

+The value recorded in the player's progress table will be `>=` the questline's total value.

 |Parameter |Type    |Description
 |---------:|:------:|:----------